The Integrative Psychiatry Program

 What is the refund policy on the Fellowship program?

 We do offer a money-back satisfaction guarantee.
-If after fourteen (14) days you decide that the program is not a fit for you, Psychiatry Redefined will process a refund under the Terms of this Agreement less administrative fees subject to the following conditions:
+If after fourteen (14) days you decide that the program is not a fit for you, Psychiatry Redefined will process a refund under the Terms of this Agreement less a 3% transaction fee subject to the following conditions:

-- Registrants who complete and submit a Refund Request form within the first fourteen (14) days of enrollment will be given a full refund minus a $50 administrative fee.
+• Registrants who complete and submit a Refund Request form within the first fourteen (14) days of enrollment will be given a full refund minus a $50 administrative fee and a 3% transaction fee.

 What happens if I miss the refund deadline?